serenity-is/docs/api/js/corelib/variables/Enum.md

 > **getValues**: (`enumType`) => `number`[]

-Get all numeric values of an enum as an array.
+Returns all numeric values of an enum as an array.

 #### Parameters